-This homemade pork tenderloin rub is easy to make and tastes great!
-This recipe makes enough for a 1 to 1-½-pound pork tenderloin.
+This homemade pork tenderloin seasoning is easy to make and tastes great!
+This recipe makes enough for a 1 to 1-½-pound pork tenderloin, but you can easily double or triple the blend and save it for later.

 It's a great dry rub that will add a little heat and depth of flavor to your tenderloin.

-You can also use this all-purpose pork spice blend on pork chops, pork shoulder, roasted vegetables, grilled chicken breasts, or baked fish.
+You can also use this all-purpose pork spice blend on pork chops, pork shoulder, roasted vegetables, grilled chicken breast, or baked fish.
+It's incredibly versatile.

 Jump to: